passthejoe/pujol_variations_on_aguado/compositions.md

 ### Solo guitar

 ME numbers refer to the catalog number of Pujol's publisher, Max Eschig, Paris.
+Most Pujol publications from Max Eschig also have separate Pujol catalog numbers.

 BA numbers are from Ricordi Americana, Buenos Aires, Argentina.